boudra/chainsauce/README.md

 -------

 Chainsauce is an EVM indexer that sources contract events to build easily queryable data.
+It works in the browser and in Node.

 ## How does it work?